luobin23628/PKTableViewController/README.md

-TDSTableViewController
+PKTableViewController
 ======================

-Based on Three 20 TableViewController
+Based on Three20

-Important note if your project doesn’t use ARC: you must add the -fobjc-arc compiler flag to SVPullToRefresh.m in Target Settings > Build Phases > Compile Sources.
+Important note : if your project doesn’t use ARC: you must add the -fobjc-arc compiler flag to all sources in Target Settings > Build Phases > Compile Sources.